 Linear potentiometers also contain a resistive strip, the only difference being the wiper’s direction of travel.
 Some linear potentiometers use a slide mechanism to move the wiper.
 Others use a screw mechanism to facilitate multiple-turn operation, as shown in Figure 9.

 It should be noted that not all linear potentiometers have the same pin assignments.
 On some, the middle pin is the wiper.

-Step 7: Adjust the potentiometer mechanism until the voltmeter registers exactly 1/3 of total voltage.
-For a 6-volt battery, this will be approximately 2 volts.
+Step 7: Adjust the potentiometer mechanism until the voltmeter registers exactly 1/3 of the total voltage.
+For a 6 V battery, this will be approximately 2 V.

-Now, connect two batteries in a series-aiding configuration, to provide approximately 12 volts across the potentiometer.
-Measure the total battery voltage, and then measure the voltage between the same two points on the potentiometer (wiper and negative side).
-Divide the potentiometer’s measured output voltage by the measured total voltage.
-The quotient should be 1/3, the same voltage division ratio as was set previously:
+Step 9: Measure the total battery voltage, and then measure the voltage between the same two points on the potentiometer (wiper and negative side).